-There are a wide variety of sizes from panty-liners to overnight cloth pads.
-You simply wear them as you would a disposable pad, machine wash them and then use them again.
+There are a wide variety of sizes from panty-liners to overnight fabric pads.
+You simply wear them as you would a normal pad, machine wash them and then use them again.

-#2: Why use Cloth Pads?
+#2: Why use Cloth Sanitary Pads?

 #3: How Long do Cloth Pads Last?

 Good news!
 They can last for at least a few years.

 Think about it this way.
 If you have 7-10 pads, you’ll probably wear each pad 2-3 times a month.
 Multiply this by 12 and that’s around 30 times a year.
 30 x 2 years = 60 times.